darrenbutcher/plugin/README.md

 ### Custom Plugins Location
-The default plugins location uses the default zsh custom plugins location `$HOME/.oh-my-zsh/custom/plugins` but this cane be overwritten by setting `custom_plugins_location="path/to/custom/plugins"` in the plugin config file.
+The default plugins location uses the default zsh custom plugins location `$HOME/.oh-my-zsh/custom/plugins` but this can be overwritten by setting `custom_plugins_location="path/to/custom/plugins"` in the plugin config file.

 ## Basic Usage